stenczelt/pkp-lego/toolkit-motors.rst

 As you know already, ``disp`` outputs a string to the Matlab console.
 We then initiate a connection via USB to the brick.
 Note that if you want to run this example through wireless, you could follow the instructions in :doc:`toolkit-setup`, and change this block of code to create a wireless connection.
 Finally, the successful connection is signalled by a beep.

+**Important: **if you are trying to use a motor, the motor must also be initialised.
+This can be done using the command ``b.outputStart(0,Device.MotorA)``.
+Don't forget to do this - otherwise, the motor will do nothing!

 User input
 ~~~~~~~~~~